For the stew:

 2) Halve and seed the butternut squash and cut it into wedges.
 Tie parsley sprigs together with kitchen string.
 Add squash, courgettes, chickpeas, and parsley sprigs to the pot.
 Using your fingers and working over the pot, tear the tomatoes into big pieces and add them to the pot with their juices.

 3) Simmer the stew, covered, until it is slightly thick and fragrant, and the vegetables are fork tender but not mushy, about 15 minutes.
 (You can test the vegetables a bit sooner, remove them as soon as they are tender, and return them to the pot when you are ready to serve.
 All the vegetables should be tender enough to cut with the side of a fork, but still hold their shapes.)
 Remove cinnamon sticks.

 1) Bring water to the boil with the butter and salt in a small saucepan.
 Stir in the couscous, pull the saucepan off the heat, cover, and set aside until the water has been absorbed and the couscous is plump, about 5 minutes.
 Transfer to a bowl and fluff with a fork.

 2) To serve, spread the couscous over a large serving platter and, using a slotted spoon, mound the vegetables in the center.
-Pour some of the broth over the vegetables and sprinkle with the almonds.
+Pour some of the over the vegetables and sprinkle with the almonds.
 Pass the remaining broth and the harissa, if desired, at the table.

 Copyright (c) 2003 Television Food Network, G.P., All Rights Reserved